World War Hulk: Plot

 The Hulk returns to Manhattan and battles the superhuman-operative team Gamma Corps and Ghost Rider.
 Hulk defeats Iron Man, destroying Stark Tower in the process.
-The Hulk and his Warbound next defeat the New Avengers, the Mighty Avengers, Doc Samson and the Fantastic Four (including Black Panther and Storm).
+Hulk and his Warbound next defeat the New Avengers, the Mighty Avengers, Doc Samson, and the Fantastic Four (including Black Panther and Storm).
 The Hulk attaches "obedience disks" to the defeated, imprisoned superheroes, preventing them from using their powers.

-After a brief battle involving Hercules, Amadeus Cho, Namora, and Angel, the Hulk defeats General Thaddeus "Thunderbolt" Ross and a U.S. Army force.
-The Hulk then encounters Doctor Strange, who mystically merges with a powerful old enemy, Zom.
-Hulk defeats the Zom-possessed Doctor Strange, causing the demonic entity to flee.
+After a brief battle involving Hercules, Amadeus Cho, Namora, and Angel, the Hulk defeats Thunderbolt Ross and a U.S. Army force.
+The Hulk then encounters Doctor Strange, who harnesses the power of his old enemy Zom.
+Hulk defeats the Zom-possessed Doctor Strange, causing him to flee.

 An imprisoned Tony Stark (Iron Man) communicates with S.H.I.E.L.D., revealing an emergency plan to engulf Manhattan in the Negative Zone, thereby annihilating the Hulk and all other positive matter on the island, should the heroes fail.

 The Hulk and the Warbound transform Madison Square Garden into a gladiatorial arena.
 Meanwhile, he repels an assassination attempt from Scorpion, and a confrontation with the Initiative.

 Following speeches from the Hulk's human supporters, the Hulk arranges for Doctor Strange, Iron Man, Black Bolt, and Mister Fantastic to fight a tentacled alien and later battle each other to the death, as a cheering audience watches.
 The Hulk declares his intention was for "justice and not murder", and nobody had to or would die.
 He plans to destroy New York City and leave the Avengers to their shame.

 The Sentry arrives and attacks the Hulk.
 Sentry and the Hulk battle, leveling the city, until they revert into Robert Reynolds and Bruce Banner with Reynolds passing out.
 Angered that the Hulk disappeared, Warbound member Miek attacks Banner.
 Rick Jones pushes Banner aside and is injured, causing Banner to return to Hulk form.
 As the Hulk attacks the Warbound, Miek reveals the explosion that started this war was not caused by the Illuminati, but by Red King loyalists.
 Miek chose not to prevent it, hoping the incident would encourage the Hulk to keep destroying.
 Overwhelming rage causes the Hulk to unwillingly radiate energy that threatens Earth.
 Stark activates a series of weaponized satellites that open fire on the Hulk, leaving him unconscious in his Bruce Banner form.

 S.H.I.E.L.D. later imprisons Banner in a facility three miles underground, with the other Warbound members having been taken into U.S. military custody.

-Namor was spared from the Hulk's wrath, as Hulk discovered early on that Namor was the sole Illuminati member who voiced his opposition to banishing the Hulk from the outset and predicting Hulk's eventual return and quest for vengeance.
+Namor alone was spared from the Hulk's wrath, as Hulk discovered early on that Namor was the sole Illuminati member who voiced his opposition to banishing the Hulk from the outset and wisely predicted Hulk's eventual return and quest for vengeance.